You will be awarded a deferred pension if you leave the scheme before you are able to draw your benefits.

 If your benefits become a deferred pension, then your new pension age becomes your State Pension Age and this means that you can no longer draw your benefits in full at age 60.

-If you have transitioned from the 2006 Modified Fire Pension Scheme into the 2015 Fire Pension Scheme your deferred pension will be made up of two parts.
+If you have transitioned from the 1992 Fire Pension Scheme into the 2015 Fire Pension Scheme your deferred pension will be made up of two parts.

-Your 2006 Modified pension is payable from age 60.
+Your 1992 benefits are payable from age 60.
 This is the date that this portion of your benefits is payable in full.
 There is no option to take these benefits earlier.

-Your 2015 pension is payable from State Pension Age.
+Your 2015 benefits are payable from State Pension Age.
 This is the date that this portion of your benefits is payable in full.
 You can choose to have them paid from age 55, but as this is before State Pension Age, then this portion only will be subject to early payment reductions.

 Example – How an early reduction percentage is worked out